foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/MLI_kernels/elementwise_grp.rst

 Elementwise Group
 -----------------

-   Elementwise group provides operations which might be applied on two tensors of the same shape element-wise and returns a tensor of same shape.
+Elementwise group provides operations that might be applied on two tensors of the same shape element-wise and returns a tensor of same shape.

 .. toctree::
    :maxdepth: 2